A Celebration of the Life and Work of Eva Ibbotson

 Nicola Beauman is a journalist, fiction reviewer and biographer.
 Her books number A Very Great Profession: The Woman’s Novel 1914 – 39; Cynthia Asquith; Morgan: a biography of EM Forster; and The Other Elizabeth Taylor.
 Nicola Beauman founded Persephone Books in 1998 to reprint (mostly) women writers, (mostly) of the inter-war period portrayed in A Very Great Profession, and now has one hundred and twenty-five titles in print.

-Marion Lloyd is publisher of Scholastic’s children’s fiction imprint, Marion Lloyd Books.
-She started her career in 1972 as the editor of Armada Books, then moving to be Editorial Director of children’s books at Pan.
-This was followed by a stint at Red House Book Club, then Editorial Director for Fiction at Pan Macmillan before moving to Scholastic to set up her eponymous list.
+Marion Lloyd was publisher of Scholastic’s children’s fiction imprint, Marion Lloyd Books, until 2012.
+She started her career in 1972 as the editor of Armada Books, moving to be Editorial Director of children’s books at Pan where she began a lifelong relationship with Eva Ibbotson.
+As Editorial Director for Fiction at Pan Macmillan she edited JOURNEY TO THE RIVER SEA, THE STAR OF KAZAN, DIAL A GHOST, and Eva’s later children’s novels before moving to Scholastic to set up her eponymous list.
+She finished work on the production of ONE DOG AND HIS BOY the week before Eva’s sudden death in October 2010.
 Marion’s books have won the Smarties Prize, the Guardian Children’s Fiction Prize, the Newbery Medal and the Costa Books Award.